chuckabox/imc-prosperity-4/readme.md

 Next, we tackled the two-bid scenario, initially ignoring the impact of the *p* scaling (i.e., assuming no penalty for being under the average second bid).
 We ran another Monte Carlo simulation where the first bid was fixed at 200, and the second bid varied across the full range from 160 to 320.
 ![](images/2bid_flippers.png)

-At this point, it became clear that picking 285 for the second bid was the Nash Equilibrium: if all players played optimally (GTO), they would pick 200 first and ~285 second, ensuring their second bid was just above the reserve range and staying above the average.
+At this point, it became clear that picking 285 for the second bid was the Nash Equilibrium: if all players played according to this nash, they would pick 200 first and ~285 second, ensuring their second bid was just above the reserve range and staying above the average.

 However, we realized that some players might attempt to undercut the average slightly — placing their second bids just above 285 to exploit players who bid exactly at Nash, thereby pushing their bids below the average and subjecting them to the *p* scaling penalty.